Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Introduction

 The drift-then-assembly model proposes that small particles such as pebbles or planetesimals drift inwards by gas drag and pile up at the pressure bump that may form at the transition between the magnetorotational instability-active inner regions and the exterior dead zone \citep{chatterjeetan14,boleyford13,boleyetal14,chatterjeetan15,huetal16}.
 This collection of particles forms a ring of solid material that eventually becomes gravitationally unstable and collapses to form a planet.
 The newly created planet induces another pressure bump outside its orbits and the process repeats.
 Although this idea is interesting, the model remains to be further developed.
-How successful planetary growth is very near the disk inner edge is unclear.
-Will pebbles all be trapped at the pressure bump or turbulent effects and the variability of the star-disk system allow them to pass through the bump and/or be dispersed?
-Interferometric observations show that dust sublimates near the disk's edge \citep[e.g.][]{dullemondetal10}, so it is not (all) trapped at the pressure bump beyond the sublimation radius.
-However, in the solar system, the existence of CAIs and crystalline silicates in outer solar system objects argues that material can be spread from the inner into the outer disk \citep[e.g.][]{simonetal11}.
-So, the vision that all the drifting dust collects at a static pressure bump near the disk's edge may be simplistic \citep{flocketal17}.
+For instance, it has been shown that Hall shear instability may dominate near the disk inner edge when the magnetic field is aligned with the spin vector of the disk.
+This instability may prevent the local formation of close-in super-Earths via the processes envisioned in the drift-then-assembly model \citep{mohantyetal18}. \cite{uedaetal19} also showed that the accumulation of dust at the disk inner edge occurs only if the dust grains are large enough and the viscosity in the dead-zone is sufficiently low.